KADIUMX/Discord-Chat-Packer/README.md

 • Yes the account can get banned for (swearing) but the chance is very low

 # How can i Install The requirements
+1. Press Windows Button and R at the same time
+2. There will pop up a window. type "cmd" then.
+3. Type these thing below and then everything should be alright
 ```
 pip install colorama or pip install pycolorama